AngeloR/Lemontrac/readme.md

    `update users set access_level = 0 order by user_id desc limit 1`

    Since there is currently no ACL, but it IS something that is planned, users have an "access_level".
 0 is the administrative user.

+## Bugs? ##
+Find any bugs?
+Just head over to http://lemontrac.xangelo.ca to report them.